valuestdio/Hiformer/README.md

-# Hiformer: Hybrid Frequency Feature Enhancement Inverted Transformer for Long-Term Wind Power Prediction
+# Hiformer: Hybrid Frequency Feature Enhancement Inverted Transformer for Wind Power Prediction
 # Introduction
 Unlike traditional power station, the output of wind power plants is highly dependent on weather parameters such as wind speed, wind direction and temperature.
 This dependence introduces significant volatility and intermittency in wind power production, making grid systems highly fragile and challenging to manage
 <p align="center">